TheSystemGuy1337/MAStools/README.md

 # How to install MAStools
 Installation is very simple, simply naviagte to releases then download MAStools, then put the .bat file anywhere you want.

+## ANTIVIRUS FALSE POSITIVE WARNING

+Some antiviruses report MAStools as malware.
+THIS IS A FALSE POSITIVE.
+MAStools is completely safe, and always will be.

 ## FAQ
 Q: Will the Renpy8 update break MAStools?